yousufmohi/ticket_checker/README.md

 ## Usage
 1. Make sure you have configured your `.env` file with your email credentials and other necessary information (see [Configuration](#configuration)).

+2. For the page, make sure it's the movie's individual page where it should usually have the 'Get Tickets' button.

-2. Run the script:
+4. Run the script:

     ```bash
     python src\main.py
     ```

-3. The script will:
+5. The script will:
    - Continuously check for ticket availability.
    - Send an email notification if tickets are available.
    - Log activity to a file in the `logs/` directory.